tddworks/central-portal-publisher/examples/single-module-kotlin/README.md

 ### Missing Credentials

 If you see credential errors:
-1. Run the setup wizard: `./gradlew setupPublishing`
+1. Run the setup wizard: `./gradlew setupPublishing --console=plain`
 2. Ensure credentials are in `~/.gradle/gradle.properties` or environment variables
 3. Never commit credentials to git